waimea-cjmooney/200-DTD-assesment/README.md

 ## Purpose

 This project is a system that allows users to upload pictures and discussions surrounding cats.
-The system provides a safe space for the users
+The system provides a safe space for the users and lets them connect with other cat owners

 ## Features